robgrame/Windows11.Upgrade.LogCruncher/README.md

 - **Log processing as a service**: Automate log processing every N minutes, given a root path where to look for logs.
 - **Structured output**: Output files are saved in JSON format, organized in a dedicated folder for each computer.
 - **Database support**: The tool can be configured to save the output directly into a database, allowing for easy querying and analysis.
+- **Scheduling**: The service can be scheduled to run at specific intervals leveraging *Quartz.NET* Nuget package making use of CRON expressions.
+- **Logging**: The tool uses *Serilog* for logging, providing detailed logs of the processing steps and any errors encountered.

 ## Usage